- Community

 What is a high-deductible health plan (HDHP)?

-A high-deductible health plan (HDHP) is a health insurance plan with lower premiums and higher deductibles than traditional health plans.
+A high-deductible health plan (HDHP) is a health insurance plan with lower monthly payments and higher deductibles than traditional health plans.

 A consumer directed health plan (CDHP) is an HDHP with a tax-advantaged healthcare account such as a health savings account (HSA) or a flexible spending arrangement (FSA).
 You must have an HDHP to contribute to an HSA.